-15. Capital Disclosures
+16. Capital disclosures

 The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders.
 The Company considers the items included in the consolidated statements of changes in equity as capital.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, sell assets to reduce debt or return capital to shareholders.
-The Company is not subject to externally imposed capital requirements and there were no changes to the capital management in the year ended April 30, 2018.
+The Company is not subject to externally imposed capital requirements and there were no changes to the capital management in the period ended April 30, 2021.

-16. Earnings per Share
+17. Earnings per share

-The Company calculates the basic and diluted income (loss) per share using the weighted average number of shares outstanding during each year and the diluted income (loss) per share assumes that the outstanding vested stock options and share purchase warrants had been exercised at the beginning of the year.
+The Company calculates the basic and diluted income per common share using the weighted average number of common shares outstanding during each period and the diluted income per share assumes that the outstanding vested stock options and share purchase warrants had been exercised at the beginning of the year.
+As at April 30, 2020 and 2019, all warrants outstanding were excluded in the dilutive weighted average shares outstanding as they were anti-dilutive.
 The denominator for the calculation of income (loss) per share, being the weighted average number of shares, is calculated as follows: